Glorf/recipenlg/README.md

 ## Where is the dataset?

 Please visit the website of our project: [recipenlg.cs.put.poznan.pl](https://recipenlg.cs.put.poznan.pl/) to download it.
+**NOTE:** The dataset contains all the data we gathered including from other datasets.
+To access only our gathered recipes (with no 12 instead of 1/2 etc), filter the dataset for source=Gathered.
+It results in approx 1.6M recipes of better quality.

 ## Where are your models?